ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 *Are the DB nodes accessible from the node running the application?*

-- Using the [MongoShell](https://docs.mongodb.com/manual/reference/mongo-shell/): `mongo primary-host:primary-port/name-of-database` (replace the primary host & port and the database name with the same used in the ReactiveMongo connection URI).
+- Using the [MongoDB Shell](https://docs.mongodb.com/manual/reference/mongo-shell/): `mongo primary-host:primary-port/name-of-database` (replace the primary host & port and the database name with the same used in the ReactiveMongo connection URI).
 - With the [SBT Playground](https://github.com/cchantep/RM-SBT-Playground), using the same connection URI.
 - **Possible causes:** Broken network, authentication issue (before 0.12, MONGODB-CR is the default mode; See the [`authMode` option](#connection-options)), SSL issue (check the `sslEnabled` and `sslAllowsInvalidCert` options).